auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-branding.md

 ## Change password page customization

-The Change Password page is used whenever a user takes advantage of the [password reset](/universal-login/password-reset) functionality, and like the login page you can customize the [Change Password](/universal-login/password-reset#edit-the-password-reset-page) page to reflect your organization's branding.
+The Change Password page is used whenever a user takes advantage of the [password reset](/universal-login/password-reset) functionality and, as with the login page, you can customize the [Change Password](/universal-login/password-reset#edit-the-password-reset-page) page to reflect your organization's branding.

 ## Error page customization